nus-cs2103-AY2122S2/ip/docs/README.md

 ### Command List

-Displays a list of commands, including their respective format.
+Displays a list of commands, including their respective command format.

 Format: `help`